amirhb86/salvus/README.md

     ```

 3. Eigen: <https://eigen.tuxfamily.org>
-    You will need to install version 3.x of the     `eigen` library
+    You will need to install version 3.x of the     `eigen` library (we use 3.2.x for the automated builds and tests)

     ```bash
     brew install eigen                  # OSX